andreimironenko/flash-utils-dm365/DM35x/readme.txt

 The DM35x_RevC directory contains files needed for the DM335, DM350, and DM355 devices (Silicon Revision 1.3).
-Silicon revision 1.1 is sometimes referred to as revision C.
+Silicon revision 1.1 is sometimes referred to as revision A.

 Silicon revision 1.2 was never released to the market.